-JLG LiftPod® Personal Portable Lift Earns High Grades on College Campus
+JLG LiftPod® Personal Portable Lift Earns High Grades

 As director of environmental health and safety at Ringling College of Art and Design, Carl Powell identifies risks associated with work performed on the Sarasota, Florida, campus and takes steps to prevent those risks from contributing to accidents.